A CNRS@CREATE Program on Intelligent Modelling for

 The Builder will be validated by 3 case-studies in collaboration with industrial partners involved in the project: ESI Group, CETIM Matcor (structure monitoring), Thales (control of drones), EDF SG (digital energy), ARIA.

 And finally, the DesCartes Builder will be valorized through use-cases identified with Singapore governmental agencies and industries, to support, strengthen, accelerate agencies vision and roadmap within the Future Smart City context.

-The DesCartes consortium gathers 80 Investigators (half from France and half from Singapore), and is led by CNRS, together with:
+The DesCartes consortium gathers 80 Investigators (half from France and half from Singapore).

 It tightly integrates computer science and mathematics (AI techniques), engineering (domain knowledge in critical systems), humanities, arts and social sciences (ethics and societal impact), dedicated to solve currently unaddressed challenges in the use of AI techniques for critical urban systems.